-God told him to stand on the mountain and wait for Him to pass by.
-Elijah didn’t hear God in the strong wind or the earthquake or the fire (1 Kings 19:11-12).
+God told the prophet to stand on the mountain and wait for him to pass by.
+Elijah didn’t hear God in the strong wind or the earthquake or the fire (1 Kings 19:11–12).
 God’s voice came, not as a loud insistent voice that caused him to fear but as a gentle whisper.
 God reassured Elijah that he wasn’t the only prophet still alive.
-Then He gave Elijah another job to do.
+Then he gave Elijah another job to do.

 Elijah’s prayer on Mt.
 Carmel was not his first powerful prayer.
 Read 1 Kings 17:8–24.
 Where had God sent him?
 What resulted from his prayer?

-We often think people like Elijah are much more spiritual than we are.
-What does James 5:17-18 say about Elijah?
+We often think people such as Elijah are much more spiritual than we are.
+What does James 5:17–18 say about Elijah?
 Can we pray as effectively as he did?
+Why?